cwaring/ucan.xyz/scripts/templates/getting-started.md

 This guide provides a gentle introduction to UCAN (User Controlled Authorization Network) and its core concepts.

+> **Note**: The code examples in this guide use the TypeScript UCAN library (`@ucans/ucans`) for illustration.
+Different UCAN libraries may have different APIs and be at different specification versions.
+Always refer to your chosen library's documentation for exact API details.

 ## What is UCAN?

 UCAN is a **trustless**, **secure**, **local-first**, **user-originated** authorization scheme that lets you: